Blogging Best Practices

 Blogs posts with photos and images get read more than those that don't.
 Many blogs have a very photo-centric, "look at this" format, which entices readers to share.

-If you're writing a post about how one of your products saves you time, then a generic royalty free photo of someone looking at their watch would be appropriate.
+For example, if you're writing a post about how one of your products saves you time, then a generic royalty free photo of someone looking at their watch would be appropriate.
 It helps break the text up to make the post more readable.

 Once you've authored your content, it's time to promote it.
 Some simple things to get your blog exposure: